GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-1hr/sphinx/reduce.rst

 The strings ``sq`` and ``qa`` refer to the reduction mode.
 The ``qa`` mode, Quality Assessment, is used internally at Gemini.
 General users will be using the ``sq``, Science Quality, recipes.
-Note that the "Quicklook" mode, ``ql``, is coming up in DRAGONS version 3 for GMOS longslit reduction.
+Note that the "Quicklook" mode, ``ql``, is coming up in DRAGONS version 3.0 for GMOS longslit reduction.

 The reduction mode is ``sq`` by default.
-To change that one uses the ``--qa`` or soon ``--ql`` flags with ``reduce``.
+To change that, one uses the ``--qa`` or soon ``--ql`` flags with ``reduce``.
 We will be using the science quality recipes here so we do not need those flags in this version of workshop.